qcc4cp/qcc/README.md

         "-O3",
         "-ffast-math",
     	"-march=skylake",
+        "-DNPY_NO_DEPRECATED_API",
+        "-DNPY_1_7_API_VERSION",
+        # Configure:
         "-I/usr/include/python3.7m",
-        "-I/usr/include/numpy",
     ],
+    deps = [
+        "@third_party_numpy//:numpy",
+    ],
 )
 ```

-There is a subtely about `bazel`: All headers must be within the source tree, or in `/usr/include/...`
+There is a subtely about `bazel`: All headers must be within the
-To work around this, you can add a symbolic link pointing to your numpy installation
+source tree, or in `/usr/include/...` To work around this, we have to
-as we've done for the BUILD file above.
-For example:
+point bazel to the installation directory for numpy.
+The
+specification for the external numpy installation is in the WORKSPACE
+file.
+Point `path` to your numpy installation's header files,
+excluding the final `include` part of the path.
+The `includ` path is
+specified in the co-located file `numpy.BUILD`.

 ```
-ln -s ./usr/local/lib/python3.7/dist-packages/numpy/core/include /usr/include/numpy
+new_local_repository(
+    name = "third_party_numpy",
+    path = "/usr/local/lib/python3.7/dist-packages/numpy/core/",
+    build_file = __workspace_dir__ + "/numpy.BUILD",
+)
 ```

 Once `xgates` builds successfully, it has to be imported into `circuit.py`.
 At the top of this